discoform/numberzs/_posts/2021-07-23-jordan-belson-mandala-1953.md

 title: Jordan Belson - Mandala, 1953
 # Published date is automatically generated upon creation of post.
 date: 2021-07-23T17:18:07.633Z
+# Modified date is automatically generated upon creation of post.
+Update Manually when the post is updated
+dateModified: 2021-07-28T18:05:25.714Z
 # Image field is required for SEO.
 image: /assets/images/jordan-belson-mandala.jpg
 # Excerpt is required for SEO.
 Limit of 140 characters.